Cecil Parkinson: In government

 He worked on the Conservative Party's 1983 election campaign, standing in the new Hertsmere constituency after South Hertfordshire's abolition.
 As a result of his success on the campaign, Thatcher had intended to promote him to Foreign Secretary; however, before the election he warned her that this would be unwise, for his former secretary, Sara Keays, was pregnant with his child.
 Although Thatcher initially remonstrated with him that Anthony Eden's womanising had been no bar on his being Foreign Secretary, she instead appointed him Secretary of State for Trade and Industry.

-Parkinson was forced to resign on 14 October 1983, after the news of Sara Keays' pregnancy had become public knowledge.
+Parkinson was forced to resign on 14 October 1983, after the news of Sara Keays's pregnancy had become public knowledge.
 The child was born on New Year's Eve, and christened Flora Keays.
-Subsequently, as a result of a dispute over child maintenance payments, Parkinson (with Keays' initial consent) was able to gain an injunction in 1993, forbidding the British media from making any reference to their daughter.
+Subsequently, as a result of a dispute over child maintenance payments, Parkinson (with Keays's initial consent) was able to gain an injunction in 1993, forbidding the British media from making any reference to their daughter.
 Following the birth, Parkinson released a statement in which he wished the baby "peace, privacy and a happy life".
-Flora Keays has learning difficulties and Asperger syndrome, and also underwent an operation to remove a brain tumour when she was four, although it is unknown if this either caused or complicated her condition.
+Flora Keays has learning difficulties and Asperger syndrome, and also underwent an operation to remove a brain tumour when she was four, although it is unknown whether this either caused or complicated her condition.

 This court order was the subject of some controversy until Flora Keays reached the age of 18 at the end of 2001, when the court order expired.
 It was stated in the press that Parkinson had never met his child and presumably had no intention of doing so.
 While he had assisted with Flora's education and her financial upkeep, it was publicly pointed out that he had not even sent her a birthday card and that her mother assumed that Flora could not ever expect to receive one.